DaniellaValverde/symfony-blog/README.md

 - If a user is deleted his/her posts remain in the list.

 Requires:
-- PHP
+- PHP 7.1
 - Symfony version: 3.4
 - mysql

 Getting Started:
 - The script symfo.sh loads the database used in this project and starts server.
-- Pass database's username as parameter (./symfo.sh my_user)
+- Pass database's username as parameter (EX: ./symfo.sh my_user)